Andronovss/adocSplitScript/README.md

 # adocSplitScript

-This repository contains a python script that splits one large adoc file into multiple files.
+This repository contains a python script that splits one large adoc or md file into multiple files.

 The splitting of the source file is based on the headings.